Bro-Maankah/sabti-to-doo/README.md

-# To-Do List Application
+# To-Do List Application with Pomodoro Clock

-This is a simple to-do list application called sabti-to-doo ,built with HTML, CSS, and JavaScript.
+This is a simple to-do list application called sabti-to-doo, built with HTML, CSS, and JavaScript.
 It allows users to add, edit, delete, and mark tasks as completed.
 The tasks are stored in the browser's local storage, so they persist even after the page is refreshed.
+Additionally, it includes a Pomodoro Clock to help users manage their time effectively.

-## Features.
+## Features

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
 - Mark tasks as completed
 - Persist tasks using local storage
+- Pomodoro Clock for time management

-## Getting Started.
+## Getting Started

 To get started with this project, simply clone the repository and open the `index.html` file in your browser.